Hide & Seek Festival 2026

 - Searches: searches take place on entry and may happen on re-entry.

-- Alcohol: personal allowance is only allowed on your first entry.
+- Alcohol: personal allowance is only allowed on first entry.

 - Camping safety: no knives, generators, barbecues or open fires.